pat-liemo/tech-expo-scout-project/README.md

 ## Project Description
     It is a simple expo scout app that allows users to view upcoming tech events and conferences all over the world.
 It also allows event organizers to log in their own upcoming events.

+## MVP
+#### As a User I can:
+    1. See a list of upcoming events on the left side of the application page.

+    2. See the details of the first event/expo logged in the middle part of the page.

+    3. I can get a ticket to a specific event by clicking the 'Get Ticket' button.

+    4. If I am an organizer who wishes to log my own upcoming event onto the app for the public, I can do so by filling in the form on the right side of the page.

+    5. As an organizer, I can also delete my logged event by clicking the 'DELETE' button.

 ## Setup/Installation Requirements
     - Fork and clone the repository to your desired local folder.